 This would be a question based on a personal level where you’ll be asking a fellow human to a human, about his/her experience in the company.
 It’s a casual way of knowing how the company treats all its employees and whether you would fit in or not.

-If you don’t ask any questions also, it’s alright but there is a chance that you may come across as being disinterested or unprepared.
+If you don’t ask any questions to the interviewer, it’s alright but there is a chance that you may come across as being disinterested or unprepared.
 Make a note of these questions and add more if you want to know about company history or competition, and accordingly prepare and conquer!